 If you enter every week, or at least every few weeks, then you increase the exposure you give your work.

 Offline competitions can also be good for getting your work seen locally.
-Last year I entered a celebrity portrait contest at a local art show, with my caricature of Sheffield funny man Toby Foster.
+Last year I entered a celebrity portrait contest at a local art show, with a caricature of Sheffield funny man Toby Foster.
 I didn’t win, but my painting was on show to thousands of people with my name under it.

 9. Comment on Other Artists’ Work